szilaga/airbnb/README.md

 If you like this project, please feel free to code.

 ## Copyright and license
-The code itself is licensed free.
+The code itself is free licensed.
 All libaries, used in this project are still under the given licence model.
 For more information please check the licence @pypi.org listed in [Quickstart](#quick-start)